Micla-DevTeam/.github/profile/README.md

 ---

-We design and build **offline-first, real-time systems for the field** — mobile apps, backends, geospatial services, and the self-hosted infrastructure that runs them.
+We design and build **offline-first, real-time systems for the field** — web/mobile apps, backends, geospatial services, and the self-hosted infrastructure that runs them.

 Our flagship work is the **Road Accident Platform (Ra)**: an end-to-end system for